dstegelman/django-mail-queue/docs/source/installation.rst

 ----------

 You can truly queue up mail and send only with the cron job or management command by adding ``MAILQUEUE_QUEUE_UP = True`` to your settings file.
-By default this functionality is turned off.s
+By default this functionality is turned off.